-Creating a logical replica of Amazon RDS for PostgreSQL in Managed Service for PostgreSQL
+Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 You can use logical replication to migrate a database from an Amazon RDS for PostgreSQL source cluster to a Managed Service for PostgreSQL target cluster.